The Reinvention of Manufacturing Technologies: The Reach of Laser Technology

 Ken Jakeman

-As Facteon’s Head of Tecnology (Advanced Engineering), Ken brings an unrivalled depth of technical expertise and commercial acumen.
+As Facteon’s Chief Engineer, Ken brings an unrivalled depth of technical expertise and commercial acumen.
 Championing the culture of innovation within Facteon, Ken leads our R&D function while collaborating with our engineering, machinery assembly and digital manufacturing teams.
 Having held a variety of leadership and mechanical engineering roles internationally, Ken’s wealth of knowledge informs Facteon’s product roadmap and strategic direction.
 He holds a NZCE and Bachelor of Engineering, First Class, from University of Canterbury, New Zealand.
 Ken is also IntPE and CPEng registered.

 Tags